Residency in Primary Care Optometry

 CRITERIA FOR COMPLETION OF RESIDENCY

-A. The resident is required to deliver clinical services at a level that is satisfactory to the Residency Program Supervisor, the Residency Committee, Director of Residency Programs, and the SCO and Ralph H. Johnson VAMC administrations.
+A. The resident is required to deliver clinical services at a level that is satisfactory to the Residency Program Supervisor, Director of Residency Programs, and the SCO and Ralph H. Johnson VAMC administrations.
 Normal clinic hours are from 7:00 A.M. until 5:30 P.M., Monday through Thursday (four ten hour work days).
 The resident is expected to be present during all working hours, except attending conferences and doing study or research.
 The resident will carry a pager while in the clinic in order to address urgent eye problems.
 However, optometry residents are not required to answer calls during off-duty hours.

 C. The resident is required to write a publication quality paper based on original research, literature review, or a clinical case.
 The resident will be encouraged to submit this paper to an approved journal.